lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 Interestingly, they found a large variance in the extent of controllability across topics.
 Some topics (religion, science, politics) are easier to control for compared to others (computers, space).

-One obvious drawback of PPLM is that during to multiple passes at every decoding step, the test time computation becomes much more expensive.
+One obvious drawback of PPLM is that due to multiple passes at every decoding step, the test time computation becomes much more expensive.

 Similar to PPLM, **DELOREAN** (DEcoding for nonmonotonic LOgical REAsoNing; [Qin et al., 2020](https://arxiv.org/abs/2010.05906)) incorporates the future context by back-propagation.
 Given input text $$\mathbf{x}$$, DELOREAN aims to generate continuation completion $$\mathbf{y} = [y_1, \dots, y_N]$$ such that $$y$$ satisfies certain constraints defined by a context $$z$$.
 To keep the generation differentiable, a soft representation of $$y$$ is tracked, $$\tilde{\mathbf{y}}=(\tilde{y}_1, \dots, \tilde{y}_N)$$ where $$\tilde{y}_i \in \mathbb{R}^V$$ are logits over the vocabulary. $$\tilde{\mathbf{y}}^{(t)}$$ is the soft representation at iteration $$t$$.